praveenrauniyar370/courier-service/README.md

 * OFR003, 5%, 50-250, 10-150

 #### Offer Criteria -
-* Only offer code can be applied for any given package.
+* Only one offer code can be applied for any given package.
 * Package should meet the required mentioned offer criterias.
-* If offer code is , discounted amount not valid/found discounted amount will be equal to 0.
+* If offer code is not valid / Not Found, discounted amount will be equal to 0.

 #### How to calculate Delivery Cost - Follow the steps Below
 * Run the application